 Commitment to quality

-Adirondack Medical Center is accredited by two national accreditation bodies, the Joint Commission and the American Osteopathic Association, demonstrating the hospital's commitment to patient safety and quality patient care.
+Adirondack Health is accredited by the American Osteopathic Association, demonstrating the health system's commitment to patient safety and quality patient care.

 The American Osteopathic Association

-Securing HFAP accreditation is evidence of Adirondack Medical Center's continuing commitment to maintaining the highest standards of patient care.
+Every three years a survey is conducted to ensure AMC is maintaining a high level of quality and safety standards.
+Most recently, securing HFAP re-accreditation in 2014 is evidence of Adirondack Health's continuing commitment to maintaining the highest standards of patient care.
 Because it is founded in the Medicare Conditions of Participation for Hospitals, HFAP accreditation also helps assure compliance with governmental regulations.

 The AOA's Healthcare Facilities Accreditation Program has been providing medical facilities with an objective review of their services since 1945.
 HFAP surveyors are experienced healthcare professionals, many of whom are also active practitioners in their chosen specialties.

 "The federal government continues to recognize the HFAP as one of the premier voluntary accreditation organizations," said George A. Reuther, HFAP director.
 "This shows that HFAP accreditation remains a validation that a facility is meeting or exceeding the standards of quality set by the Centers for Medicare and Medicaid (CMS).